 Energy Process Of Ignition Coil

-Within cars, smaller coils are used with one coil for each spark plug.
-A larger ignition coil can produce about 40 kV.
-These coils can be mounted on top of the spark plug, and are called a direct ignition plug.
-Coils can also serve two spark plugs, and are called the wasted spark system.
+Inside cars, the smaller coils are used with one coil for each spark plug.
+A larger ignition coil can produce around 40 kV.
+These coils are also called direct ignition plugs and can be mounted on top of the spark plug.
+Coils can also serve two spark plugs and are called the wasted spark system.

-The wasted spark system consists of one coil generating two sparks per cycle to each cylinder.
-The fuel within the cylinder can then be ignited.
-The wasted spark system is more reliable than a single-coil system, and is also less expensive than a coil-on-plug option.
+The wasted spark system comprises one coil that generates two sparks for each cycle to every cylinder.
+The fuel in the cylinder is then ignited.
+This system is more reliable than a single-coil system and is less expensive than a coil-on-plug system.

 Types of Ignition Coils

-- Traditional ignition coils – Commonly found in older cars, these coils are attached to the distributor and use wires to connect to the spark plugs.
-When they fail, you typically experience hard starting, rough idling, backfiring, misfiring, or decreased fuel efficiency across all cylinders.
+- Traditional ignition coils – These analog coils are fixed to a distributor, and older cars came equipped with them.
+These coils utilize wires to connect to the spark plugs and are known to have a plethora of symptoms when they fail, such as hard starting, backfiring, rough idling, misfiring, or even decreased fuel efficiency across all cylinders.

 How To Tell If An Ignition Coil Is Bad?

-This energy then travels via the distributor to the spark plugs, and then ignites the fuel.
-Some vehicles only have a couple of ignition coils that can power various spark plugs – remember the wasted spark system we were discussing earlier.
-Other models use one ignition coil per plug.
+This energy is then sent to the distributor, from where it travels to the spark plugs, where the fuel is ignited.
+Subsequently, only a few ignition coils can provide a few spark plugs – do you remember the wasted spark system we were talking about earlier?
+Other types use one ignition coil for each plug.

 8 Signs of a Faulty Ignition Coil